C3sar10/cse15l-lab-reports/Lab3-WriteUp.md

    	  		    /User/winter2024/test.sh`
 	- In the first example the path name is given to `find /Path/to/file -print` to search for all direcotires and files in the 		  winter2024 directory.
 Then the directory and path names are listed starting with the working directory.
  	- In the second example the path name is given to `find /Path/to/directory -name "*.txt" -print` to search for all files in the 	  given direcotry and its subdictoreiss with `.txt` in the name.
 Then it ouputs all the path names of the files that match this 	  criteria.
-4. `- path pathname` option:
+4. `- ls` option:
-   	- What this command does is it recursively searches for all directories and files starting from the working directory and prints 	  out all the paths.
+   	- What this command does is it recursively searches for all directories and files starting from the working directory and prints 	  out information on the files and directories.
-   	- Example: `Before: ls /User/winter2024: wavelet Plain.txt
+   	- Example: `Before: ls /User/winter2024:
-   		    Input: find /User/winter2024 -print
+   		    Input: find /User/winter2024 -ls
-   	  	    Output: /User/winter2024
-   	  		    /User/winter2024/wavelet
-   	  		    /User/winter2024/Plain.txt`
+   	  	    Output: 21386962        0 drwxr-xr-x    4 cesar_12         staff                 128 Feb 13 16:10 winter2024`
-   	- Example: `Before: ls /User/winter2024: wavelet Plain.txt Humor.txt Surface.txt test.sh
+   	- Example: `Before: ls /User/winter2024: wavelet
-   		    Input: find /User/winter2024 -name "*.txt" -print
+   		    Input: find /User/winter2024/wavelet type d -ls
-   	  	    Output: /User/winter2024/Plain.txt
-   	  		    /User/winter2024/Humor.txt
-   	  		    /User/winter2024/Surface.txt
-   	  		    /User/winter2024/test.sh`
+   	  	    Output: 21386962        0 drwxr-xr-x    4 cesar_12         staff                 128 Feb 13 16:10 winter2024
+   	  		    22261540        0 drwxr-xr-x   11 cesar_12         staff                 352 Jan 25 11:40 winter2024/wavelet`
-	- In the first example the path name is given to `find /Path/to/file -print` to search for all direcotires and files in the 		  winter2024 directory.
-Then the directory and path names are listed starting with the working directory.
+	- In the first example the path name is given to `find /Path/to/directory -ls` to search for all direcotires and files in the 		  winter2024 directory.
+Then information about the directories and files in the current working directory is printed.
- 	- In the second example the path name is given to `find /Path/to/directory -name "*.txt" -print` to search for all files in the 	  given direcotry and its subdictoreiss with `.txt` in the name.
-Then it ouputs all the path names of the files that match this 	  criteria.
+ 	- In the second example the path name is given to `find /Path/to/directory type d -ls` to search for directories in the 	  	  given direcotry and its subdirectories.
+Then it ouputs information about the directories.